 Welcome to Auto Injury Chiropractic Portland!

 Have you recently suffered an injury from a car accident?
-With nearly 2.5 million people injured in car accidents in the United States annually, the odds of you, or someone you know, being involved in a serious accident only increase daily.
+With nearly 2.5 million people injured in car accidents per year in the United States, the odds of you, or someone you know, being involved in a serious accident only increase daily.
 After a car accident, prompt treatment is key to preventing long standing medical issues and compounding injuries.

 Most frequently, those involved in car accidents suffer from :